 \section{Abstract}

 We consider robust utility maximisation in continuous-time financial markets with proportional transaction costs under model uncertainty.
-For this, we work in the framework of \citet{chau2019}, where robustness is achieved by maximising the worst-case expected utility over a possibly uncountable class of models that are all given on the same underlying filtered probability space with incomplete filtration.
-In this setting, we give sufficient conditions for the existence of an optimal trading strategy extending the result for utility functions on the positive half-line of \citet{chau2019} from continuous to general strictly positive c{\`a}dl{\`a}g price processes.
-This allows us to provide a positive answer to an open question pointed out in \citet{chau2019}, and shows that the embedding into a countable product space is not essential.
+For this purpose, we work in the framework of \citet{chau2019}, where robustness is achieved by maximising the worst-case expected utility over a possibly uncountable class of models that are all given on the same underlying filtered probability space.
+In this setting, we give sufficient conditions for the existence of an optimal trading strategy, extending the result for utility functions on the positive half-line of \citet{chau2019} from continuous to general strictly positive c{\`a}dl{\`a}g price processes and from complete to incomplete filtrations.
+Our result allows us to provide a positive answer to an open question pointed out in \citet{chau2019}, and shows that the embedding into a countable product space is not essential.

 \textbf{Key words: }Utility maximisation, proportional transaction costs, model uncertainty, incomplete filtrations.